ZhijingS/DA_event_deblur/README.md

 If you find our work useful in your research, please consider citing:

 ```
-@InProceedings{Xu_2024_CVPR,
+@InProceedings{Sun_2024_ECCV,
-    author    = {Xu, Senyan and Sun, Zhijing and Zhu, Jiaying and Zhu, Yurui and Fu, Xueyang and Zha, Zheng-Jun},
+    author    = {Sun, Zhijing and Fu, Xueyang and Huang, Longzhuo and Liu, Aiping and Zha, Zheng-Jun},
-    title     = {DemosaicFormer: Coarse-to-Fine Demosaicing Network for HybridEVS Camera},
+    title     = {Motion Aware Event Representation-driven Image Deblurring},
-    booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops},
+    booktitle = {Proceedings of the European conference on computer vision (ECCV)},
-    month     = {June},
     year      = {2024},
-    pages     = {1126-1135}
+    organization = {Springer}
 }
 ```

 ## Contact

-Should you have any question, please contact [syxu@mail.ustc.edu.cn](syxu@mail.ustc.edu.cn)
+Should you have any question, please contact [sunzhijing@mail.ustc.edu.cn](sunzhijing@mail.ustc.edu.cn)

 **Acknowledgment:** This code is based on the [BasicSR](https://github.com/xinntao/BasicSR) toolbox.